If you've never watched sevens rugby before, you're in for a treat. It's the same sport, but turned up to eleven.

 Why We Love It

 Sevens is pure rugby.
 No ten phases of pick-and-go, no waiting around.
-When someone makes a break, they're probably going to score.
-When you get the ball, there's space to play.
+When someone makes a break, there's space to go.
+It's a beautiful, open game.

 It's also incredibly social.
-Tournaments are day-long events with multiple games, good atmospheres, and plenty of time to meet people between matches.
-That's the sevens community – competitive on the pitch, friendly off it.
+Tournaments are day-long events with multiple games, good atmospheres, and the kind of banter you only get in rugby.

 Types of Sevens